ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 ##### Expansion Estimation

-If calibration weight and auxiliary values **are not** supplied then **expansion estimation** is used.
+If calibration factor and auxiliary values **are not** supplied then **expansion estimation** is used.

 For expansion estimation a _weight_ is calculated from the input design weight.

-The _mean target value_ is calculated for those target values that are in the same period and group and are to be considered for winsorisation.
+The _mean target value_ is calculated for those target values that are in the same period and group and are to be considered for Winsorisation.

 An estimation _threshold_ is then calculated using the _mean target value_, L-value and weight.